warthog-network/docs/Guides/bridge-node-setup.md

 !!!

 # Setting up the node
 We can either use the precompiled binary, compile from scratch or use the Dockerfile.
-The only relevant difference from starting a node normally is to add two command line flags `--ws-x-forwarded-for` and `--ws-port=10001` (or any other port you like to use).
+The only relevant difference from starting a node normally is to add two command line flags `--ws-x-forwarded-for` and `--ws-port=10001` (or any other port you like to use), and an additional flag `--ws-bind-localhost` when NOT using docker.

 ## Using the precompiled binary
 Nodes of version 0.7.x and higher support the bridge feature.
 Download an appropriate release from [here](https://github.com/warthog-network/Warthog/releases).

-In order to support incoming websocket connections from browser nodes we need to start the node with the `--ws-x-forwarded-for` and `--ws-port=10001` flags.
+In order to support proxied incoming websocket connections from browser nodes we need to start the node with the `--ws-x-forwarded-for`, `--ws-port=10001` and `--ws-bind-localhost` flags.

 ## Get the Warthog Node from the `network_refactor` branch
 Right now only the `network_refactor` branch supports bridge nodes so you need to check out this branch: